komy640/Detection-Lab/README.md

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The purpose of this project was to create a controlled lab environment for simulating and identifying cyber threats.
+The main goal was to collect and analyze logs within a Security Information and Event Management (SIEM) system, generating test data to replicate real-world attack scenarios.

 ### Skills Learned